Take Extra Care

 First launched in March, Take Extra Care phase one emphasised the role drivers, pedestrians, cyclists and riders have to play in helping to protect the NHS – by ensuring their safety and avoiding collisions on the road network.

 At its core, the messaging in phase two remains the same – do everything you can to avoid collisions and casualties, in turn allowing the emergency services to focus their efforts on Covid-19 patients.

 The campaign artwork has been updated – and a new toolkit is available for local authorities and stakeholders to download and use.

 The toolkit includes web banners and social media graphics and messaging for specific road users and situations including cyclists, pedestrians, PTW riders, drivers and parents on the school run (from 1 June).

 Please use the hashtag: #takeextracare

-The toolkit contains web banner, social media graphic, A4 poster for printing, press release and suggested social media posts.
+The toolkit contains web banners, social media graphics, A4 poster for printing, press release and suggested social media posts.

-For more information on the campaign, please contact Edward Seaman via email.
+For more information about the campaign please contact Edward Seaman via email.